course-kit/client/README.md

 ## CourseKitClient class

 Create an instance of the client with the `new` keyword.
-Pass in your schoolId as an option.
+Pass in your school ID as an option (school ID is a public value that you can find in your account dashboard).

 ```javascript
 import { CourseKitClient } from '@coursekit/client'